Please Note: Once you press play it will take a few seconds for the episode to start playing.

 I breakdown the process of making the music video and discuss the dark side of music videos…the business!

 I had an amazing experience working with Gabriel Iglesias and Ozomatli and my discussion on the dark side has nothing to do with them.
-I wanted to open the eyes of young filmmakers who are just starting out and want to go into making music videos for living.
+I wanted to open the eyes of young filmmakers who are just starting out and want to go into making music videos for a living.

 Listen to my experience on the “business side” of music videos and then make up your mind.
 I’m not trying to scare you but filmmakers should know what they are getting into and set expectations accordingly.